nikolailevshakov/scenario-examples-courses/Docker/cmd-or-entrypoint/step3/text.md

 Use CMD and ENTRYPOINT to run the same `echo "hi, from container!"` command.
-Build image from /root/Dockerfile and name it `image-echo`.
+Build image from `/root/Dockerfile` and name it `image-echo`.
-Check what is cmd and entrypoint of the newly created `image-echo` image.
+Check what is CMD and ENTRYPOINT of the newly created `image-echo` image.

-Run the container from the `image-echo`:
+Run the `image-echo` container:
 - with default cmd and entrypoint values
-- with another message `hi, from the updated image`
+- with another message `hi, from the updated image` via CLI
+- Set the CMD to `date` via CLI
-- with entrypoint `date`
+- Set ENTRYPOINT to `date` via CLI

 <br>